-Paige’s Big Idea: Paige plans to augment her discussion of anatomy by challenging students to create a prosthetic for a human body part, such as a hand or foot, or an animal body part, such as a dolphin tale.
-Students will work to determine the functionality of the body part and explain how creating a prosthetic for a human would be different than creating a prosthetic for an animal.
-Then they will create a preliminary model out of recycled materials to get a better understanding of how the prosthetic would function.
-Next, they will create a detailed drawing and plan of the prosthetic using Google Drawings.
-Finally, they will create a 3D-printed model of their design.
+Paige’s Big Idea: Paige planned to augment her discussion of anatomy by challenging students to create a prosthetic for a human body part, such as a hand or foot, or an animal body part, such as a dolphin tale.
+Students worked to determine the functionality of the body part and explain how creating a prosthetic for a human would be different than creating a prosthetic for an animal.
+Then they created a preliminary model out of recycled materials to get a better understanding of how the prosthetic would function.
+Next, they created a detailed drawing and plan of the prosthetic using Google Drawings.
+Finally, they created a 3D-printed model of their design.

-The project will allow students to understand how the skeletal and muscular systems work together, as well as increase their technology skills.
-Students will also create a marketing plan for selling their prosthetic that will include a cost analysis and advertising ideas.
+The project allowed students to understand how the skeletal and muscular systems work together, as well as increase their technology skills.
+Students also created a marketing plan for selling their prosthetic that included a cost analysis and advertising ideas.